Downplay

-Downplay is an American alternative metal band formed in Athens, Ohio, in 2001, and is now based in Columbus, Ohio.
-The group consists of vocalist Dustin Bates, bassist Ron DeChant, and drummer Brian Patrick.
-The band has released five full studio albums and three EPs to date and have recorded with producer Dave Fortman.
-Their song, "Hated You From Hello" was featured for Game Changer of the Year in the 2011 WWE Slammys.
+Downplay was an American alternative metal band formed in Athens, Ohio, in 2001.
+The group consisted of vocalist Dustin Bates, bassist Ron DeChant, and drummer Brian Patrick.
+The band released five full-length studio albums and three EPs independently, under various labels between 2007 and 2010.
+The band went on hiatus in 2013, with Bates and DeChant focusing on their new project, Starset.

 History

 Formation and Saturday (2001–2006)

-Downplay originated near Youngstown, OH, in Salem, in 2001.
-Originally a cover band, they entertained crowds in bars before many of its members were old enough to drink.
+Downplay originated near Youngstown, OH, in Salem, in 2001, originally as a cover band.
 Soon after, the band (composed of Dustin Bates, Brandon Hill, Nick Kiser, and Chad White) moved to Ohio University in Athens, where two of the original members enrolled.
-Over the next three years the band developed its sound and live show and found a major fan base in the Athens area while attending school there.
+Over the next three years the band found a fan base in the Athens area while attending school there.